whereswaldo93/CS2450-group4/task_manager_app/docs/validation_scenarios.md

     4. Open the `tasks.json` file in a text editor.
 * **Expected Result:** The task instantly disappears from the Treeview.
 The `tasks.json` file no longer contains the JSON object for that task.
 * **Actual Result:** Passed.
-* *[Screenshot placeholder: Empty GUI Treeview next to an empty JSON array in a code editor]*

 ## Scenario 5: SOLID Benefit (CLI vs. GUI)
 **Objective:** Demonstrate that the `TaskManager` and `Task` models can be used by entirely different interfaces without any modification to the models themselves (Single Responsibility & Open/Closed Principles).